XYWayne/ERSP-2021-Fall/README.md

   - [x] Attend all the lectures held by prof. Mirza
   - [x] Meet with professor Yang and other team members

+### Thursday (2 hours)
+  - [x] Met with professor and the advisor to discuss future plans.
+Here is the link to some thoughts: https://docs.google.com/document/d/1VwIRtAb7skF80NNCj7TuIdMJNAURtIVDr9tO8500xzc/edit?usp=sharing

 ## Week 9 (11/22 - 11/28)
 ### Goals of the week:
 * Attending all the lectures and meetings